sudo-master1/libinput-debounce-patcher-/README.md

 # libinput-debounce-patcher
+this script makes ur cps in arch go brr

 DISCLAIMER: I do NOT update the releases tab.
 Please kindly download the file from the source — the file is just a .sh script, not the actual source code!

 So… I heard you want to play BedWars on your Linux machine, but your CPS is stuck at 6 or 7 max, while you can get 12 on Windows.
 I patched that, so you don’t have to go back to the prison of Windows just to play your favorite game - or for any other reason.